reesberrett/startup/Notes.md

 tags have opening and closing tab
 lang = "en" in html tag sets language to english
 title tag is name of the tab and not header

+link references:
+absolute: link to external site
+> <a href = "reesberrett.org">
+relative: link to another page/image on the same site
+> <a href = "index">

 ---
 ## CSS